Skip to main content

 • MPF contributions (Cap.
 485): The 10th-of-month deadline shifts to the next business day if it falls on a General Holiday.

-1. Using the wrong year's holiday list.
-Lunar calendar holidays shift each year.
-Ching Ming was on 4 April in 2025 but 5 April in 2026.
+1. Using last year's holiday list.
+Lunar holidays shift every year.
+Ching Ming was 4 April in 2025 but 5 April in 2026 — one day's difference, but enough to change a substitution chain.

-4. Mixing "business day" and "working day" definitions.
-Some contracts define these differently.
-Check the source rule.
+4. Assuming "business day" = "working day."
+Some contracts define them differently.
+Always check the source rule.

 Where the calculator helps